Super Bowl champ fighting on COVID-19 front lines

-Nearly three months after helping the Kansas City Chiefs win the Super Bowl, Laurent Duvernay-Tardif is on the front lines of the COVID-19 pandemic.
+Nearly three months after having helped the Kansas City Chiefs win the Super Bowl, Laurent Duvernay-Tardif is on the front lines of the COVID-19 pandemic.

-The Chiefs’ right guard, the first medical doctor to play in the NFL after earning his doctor of medicine degree in 2018, said in Sports Illustrated that he took a vacation with his girlfriend to celebrate the Super Bowl win.
+The Chiefs right guard, who earned his doctor of medicine degree in 2018, said in Sports Illustrated that he took a vacation with his girlfriend to celebrate the Super Bowl win.
 When he returned home to Canada, everything had changed.

 After a 14-day quarantine, he knew he had to put his medical training to use.
 Canada's health ministry had recently launched a campaign to recruit health care professionals and medical students to help fight the pandemic.
 Duvernay-Tardif quickly signed up.

-Note: CORRECTION (April 29, 2020, 6:55 p.m.
-ET): An earlier version of this article inaccurately described Laurent Duvernay-Tardif as the first medical doctor to play in the NFL.
-He is not.
-Dr. Bill McColl played for the Chicago Bears through 1959 after having received his medical degree in 1955.